mitchweaver/Discline/README.md

 No idea as of yet.
 Looking for a workaround.

-> *"\<some feature\>"* isn't working right on Windows!
+> \<some feature\> isn't working right on Windows!

-The fact it works at all cross-platform is impressive enough, but I'm working on it.
+The fact the client works at all cross-platform is surprising enough, but I'm working on it.

 > My bug isn't listed here, how can I voice my problem?